-It’s bordered on the north by the US and on the south and west by the Pacific Ocean and on the southeast by Guatemala, Belize and the Caribbean Sea; and on the east by the Gulf of Mexico.
+It’s bordered on the north by the US and on the south and west by the Pacific Ocean.
+To the southeast are Guatemala, Belize and the Caribbean Sea; and to the east is the Gulf of Mexico.

 Michael Jackson and the Mexicans

 Now this is even funnier.
 Have you heard of the late, great Michael Jackson?
 Well also in 2007 the Mexicans decided on trying to grab hold of another world record.

 This time they had the most people dancing all at the same time to Michael Jackson’s ‘Thriller’.
 There were 13,597 people.
 That is a lot of people all dancing at the same time, don’t you think?

 This is a bit scary.
 Mexico City is one of the largest cities in the world, and it’s actually sinking.
 No way.

 Some people believe that it’s sinking between 0.2 to 1.3 feet (6 centimeters to 40 centimeters) every single year.
 It has sunk 32.8 feet (10 meters) in the past 60 years.
 Wow!
 Hope they’re all safe there.

 Way back in 1325 the Aztecs decided to build the city in the middle of a lake in a volcanic crater.
 All went to plan until the Spaniards took over in 1519.